At Home After a Knee Replacement

 • Can walk with an assistive device

+Non-Opioid medication.
 Over-the-counter pain medications such as aspirin, ibuprofen, and acetaminophen can reduce swelling and control mild to moderate pain.

+Other pain control.
 Medication is not the only strategy to manage discomfort.
 You can also:

-• Get regular activity to avoid stiffness, which can increase discomfort
+• Get regular activity to avoid stiffness, which can increase discomfort.

-• Apply heat for 15 to 20 minutes before exercising to relax your muscles and improve mobility
+• Apply heat for 15 to 20 minutes before exercising to relax your muscles and improve mobility.

 Infection: Warning Signs